JeffersonPinoNarvaez/vagrant-tensorflow/README.md

 ```
 This will print out the current version of our tensorflow installation.

-Our second test will use more complex libraries such as Keras, which will allow us to run a keras default model included in our tensorflow installation called mnist. (https://www.tensorflow.org/datasets/catalog/mnist?hl=es-419)
+Our second test will use more complex libraries such as Keras, allowing us to run a Keras default model included in our tensorflow installation called mnist. (https://www.tensorflow.org/datasets/catalog/mnist?hl=es-419)
 ```bash
   python3 tensorflow-mnist-example.py
 ```
-If everything runs as planned, we will see our prediction result printing in the terminal.
+We will see our predicted result printing in the terminal if everything runs as planned.